hkirk/swtafp-slides/slides/07/finite-trees.md

 ### Encapsulation

-* if Clients uses circuit and do not pattern match we can
+* if a clients uses circuit and do not pattern match, we can
     * rename cases
-    * add cases e.g.
+    * add cases
+    * e.g.

 ```fsharp
 type Circuit<'a> =